 6. Self Tanners Are LIFE

 Have you ever noticed that when you’re nicely tanned your muscles pop a bit more?
 Being white and pasty you don’t see a lot of definition (ask my husband, he’s super pasty).
 This is why at bodybuilding shows everyone has to tan before they get on stage.
 A spray tan helps them to look even leaner.
 Not only will your muscles pop more, but you will feel more confident with a beautiful tan.
-This is one is my favorites and it works very well.
+This is one is my favourites and it works very well.
 Buy yourself some self tanners and in the end you will thank me.
 Fake Bake is great, but if you want to save money try Jergens.
 Both do the job!
 Don’t forget to buy a tanning mitt!

 7. Your Playlist Defines How Your Workout Will Be